DataDog/integrations-extras/alertnow/README.md

 2. Select the **Configuration** tab, and scroll to the bottom and click **New**.

-3. On the **New Webhook** form, enter a meaningful name and the AlertNow Webhook URL which was created in the AlertNow integration page.
-The format of the copied AlertNow Webhook URL is as below, and variables in **{API-KEY}** vary.
+3. On the **New Webhook** form, enter a meaningful name and the AlertNow Webhook URL created in the AlertNow integration page.
+The format of the copied AlertNow Webhook URL is as below.
+Substitute your API key for **{API-KEY}**.

     <pre><code> https://alertnowitgr.opsnow.com/integration/datadog/v1/{API-KEY} </code></pre>